Fgazzelloni/hmsidwR/README.md

-The goal of `{hmsidwR}` is to provide the set of data used in the **Health Metrics and the Spread of Infectious Diseases Machine Learning Applications and Spatial Modeling Analysis with R** book.
+The goal of `{hmsidwR}` is to provide the set of data used in the **Health Metrics and the Spread of Infectious Diseases Machine Learning Applications and Spatial Modeling Analysis** book.

 ## Installation